zsofiasomlai/pbx-group-security/content/page/working-sessions.md

  - date: 2018-05-29
    url: https://www.eventbrite.com/e/owasp-working-session-tickets-42422146783
 ---
-Photobox Group, working with OWASP London Chapter, is hosting a number of working sessions to continue the great work done at the OWASP Summit 2017, and collaborate and share our knowledge on the following themes;
+Photobox Group, working with OWASP London Chapter, is hosting a number of working sessions to continue the great work done at the OWASP Summit 2017, and collaborate and share our knowledge.

+#### The first working session on the 6th of March will focus on the following Working Sessions:

   - [Playbook common format](https://owaspsummit.org/Outcomes/Playbooks/Playbooks-Common-Format.html)
   - [SAMM](https://owaspsummit.org/Outcomes/OwaspSAMM/OWASP-SAMM.html)